B2 & B4 Chemistry (1st semester) 2025 - 2026

 Flipbook Rubric

-Students will use the reaction to heating to predict the type of bonding in a crystal.
+Students will use a substance's reaction to heating to predict the type of bonding in a crystal.

 11. Formulas to Names Drill 10 correct, miss 0 or 1